maleadt/creduce_julia/README.md

 ] dev ...
 ```

-Packages that you `add` will be ignored by the reduction process; only packages
+Packages that you `add` will be ignored by the reduction process; only packages you `dev`
-you `dev` will take part in it.
-However, all Julia code in those packages will
+will take part in it.
+If you don't need any packages, make sure you don't have a `depot`
-be considered, so you might want to reduce the amount of it to speed up the
-reduction process (e.g. remove tests, examples, etc) to speed-up the process.
+folder before starting the reduction.

-Next, **modify the `run` script** to properly catch the error you are dealing
+Next, **modify the `run` script** to properly catch the error you are dealing with and
-with and return 0 if the reduced file is good.
-Often, you want to look for
-specific output in the standard error stream.
+return 0 if the reduced file is good.
+Often, you want to look for specific output in the
+standard error stream.
+If you need to use any Julia flags, or want to use a specific build,
+edit the `julia` wrapper script accordingly.

+Optionally, **preprocess the source** to get rid of irrelevant source code by running the
+`tools/preprocess.jl` script.
+It is recommended to remove other irrelevant sources as well,
+such as tests, examples, or documentation.
+Always verify that the `run` script still returns
+0 afterwards.

 Finally, **execute the `reduce` script**.
-This should finalize the environment
+This should finalize the environment and start
-and start C-Reduce.
+C-Reduce.

 ## Notes